aryankashyap7/CheatSheets-for-Developers/src/pages/sheet/linux.md

 | `Ctrl +  C`       | Kill any running task in terminal  |
 | `exit`            | Close / exit from a from terminal  |

+/// Also press up & down arrow to get the former & latter exicuted commands in a terminal

 ## File Commands

 | Command    | Description                             |